Seagreen

 Montrose Port: Operations Hub for Scotland’s Largest Wind Farm

-A £3bn joint venture between SSE Renewables and Total, Seagreen will be Scotland’s largest and deepest offshore wind farm when complete.
+A £3bn joint venture between SSE Renewables (49%), TotalEnergies (25.5%) and PTTEP (25.5%), Seagreen is Scotland’s largest and deepest fixed-bottom offshore wind farm that is fully operational.

 Operations and Maintenance Base